Average Property Size

 Summary

-We have measured the average surface area (in square feet and square meters) of residential properties in all relevant postcodes, and broken down the residential stock in each postcode into five classes based on their number of bedrooms.
+We have measured the net internal (NIA) area of all residential properties and broken down the average size of housing stock in each postcode according to their number of bedrooms and built form.

 General Commentary